Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 First and foremost, in order to select the right coach for you, you need to be crystal clear on what you need help with for two reasons.

-One, the best coaches are specialized.
-A public speaking coach vs. a nutritional coach vs. a business coach will provide very different services.
+One, it’s my opinion that the best coaches are specialized.
+A leadership coach versus a relationship coach versus a health coach will bring to focus different aspects of your life.

-Number two, your coach is going to ask you what your agenda is for coaching.
-Meaning you’ll have to articulate your current challenges, what you hope to gain and what success looks like for you.
+Number two, your coach is going to ask you what your goal is for coaching, meaning you’ll have to articulate your current challenges, what you hope to gain, and what success looks like for you.

 More on this later.
-I’ll show you exactly what to look for.
+I’ll show you exactly what to ask to determine fit.